Disused railway stations on the Bodmin to Wadebridge line: Minor sidings

 A single facing siding with a gate was provided for Tresarrett quarry from around 1922, but closed in the 1930s.
 A narrow-gauge line ran across the river by a small bridge (still there in 1991) to bring material from the quarry on the other side of the river.
-There is the substantial remains of a loading ramp right by the trackbed still there 2013.
+There are the substantial remains of a loading ramp right by the trackbed still there 2013.